tatethurston/nextjs-routes/README.md

 2. Run `npx nextjs-routes`

    - This will generate `nextjs-routes.d.ts`
-   - Whenever you change your routes, run this command again
+   - Whenever you change your routes, run this command again.
+Or, [automatically regenerate](#automatic-regeneration) whenever your routes change.

 3. That's it! `next/link` and `next/router` type definitions have been augmented to verify your application's routes.
 No more broken links, and you get route autocompletion 🙌.